lvsteve/french_to_english_parallel_read/README.md

 # French-to-English Translator with Parallel Read (GPT-4)

-A Streamlit app that uses OpenAI GPT-4 to translate uploaded French documents (.txt, .docx, .pdf) into English.
+A Streamlit app that uses OpenAI GPT-4 to translate manually entered text or uploaded French documents (.txt, .docx, .pdf) into English.

-The two versions are presented side-by-side for immediate comparison of the translation.
+The two versions (French and English) are presented side-by-side for immediate comparison of the translation.

 ## Setup